All Products

 kubectl get node cn-qingdao.192.XX.XX.88 -o yaml | grep ephemeral-storage

-The ephemeral-storage value should be close to 200 GiB.
+The ephemeral-storage value should be ~200 GiB.

-Expand a data disk
+Expand the data disk

-Step 1: Check the current disk state
+Check the current disk state

 1. List disk partitions: